Assessment of Parkinson's Disease Medication State through Automatic Speech Analysis: Experimental results and analysis

-The markedly different nature of the various speech tasks in the test subset justifies a separate analysis of the results in a per-task basis.
-Table \ref{tbl:results_spkrdep_task} shows the performances of the six models for each of the three speech tasks: phonation of the vowel /a/, reading of a short text, and guided storytelling.
-The performances of the systems depend on the speech task to a great extent, being quite poor on the /a/ task in all the cases (accuracies around 63.5\% to 65.5\%).
-The best results are achieved by the MFCC-based systems on the semi-spontaneous visually-guided storytelling task (accuracies around 90-94\%), followed by the reading of short text task (accuracies around 85-89\%).
-It is specially remarkable the performance of the MFCC+$\Delta$s+PCA on the story telling task, with a 93.92\% accuracy.
-The rightmost column shows the test performance excluding the files corresponding to the /a/ task.
 As a conclusion, the results shown in Table \ref{tbl:results_spkrdep_task} point to the benefit of using natural, (semi)spontaneous speech recordings for the automatic assessment of PD patients medication state.
 These observations are consistent with previous work on the relevance of speech tasks for automatic detection of Parkinson's disease \cite{pompili2017automatic}.
 Overall, the results reported in this work have the potential to contribute to opening new avenues for the automatic distant monitoring of PD patients.